rebecca-hein/rebeccahein-portfolio/content/publication/2022-UsabilityUserExperienceVirtualObjects/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - admin
 - Rebecca Hein
 - Carolin Wienrich
 - Marc Erich Latoschik
+year: 2022
 # Author notes (optional)
 author_notes: